-The ability to communicate visually through pictures has become an increasingly important and sought-after skill in the 21st century work place where individuals are expected to have multiple skills.
+The ability to communicate through visual representations has become an increasingly important and sought-after skill in the 21st century work place where individuals are expected to be multi-faceted in skills and abilities.
 Art education will help a student to think critically and creatively from multiple perspectives and also become culturally aware individuals in our society.